Naresh2028/sql-server-learning/track-3-database-objects-performance/Concepts/00-table-design-integrity/1-table-design/table-design.md

 ## What Problem Does It Solve?

-Data Redundancy: Prevents you from writing the same customer name 500 times (via Normalization).
+Data Redundancy: Prevents repeated data storage by applying normalization (1NF, 2NF, 3NF) principles.

 Data Integrity: Ensures you can't accidentally put a "Name" in a "Price" column.